-Tair (Redis OSS-compatible) instances support manual primary/secondary switchovers.
-A manual switchover actively swaps the roles of the primary and secondary nodes.
-Unlike an automatic system failover, a manual switchover lets you control the instance in non-fault scenarios.
+Tair (Redis OSS-compatible) instances support manual master/replica switchovers.
+A manual switchover swaps the roles of the master and replica nodes, giving you control over the instance in non-fault scenarios.
+This differs from an automatic system failover, which is triggered only when a node becomes unavailable.

 Scenarios

-Disaster recovery drills: You can simulate a node failure during off-peak hours.
-This helps verify the disaster recovery capabilities and reliability of your application when a database switchover occurs.
+Disaster recovery drills: Simulate a node failure during off-peak hours to verify the disaster recovery capabilities and reliability of your application when a database switchover occurs.

-Optimize access latency: If your application and the primary node are in different zones, you can perform a primary/secondary switchover.
-This moves the primary node to the same zone as your application.
+Optimize access latency: If your application and the master node are in different zones, perform a switchover to move the master node to the same zone as your application.
 This nearest access deployment reduces network latency.

-In this example, the application's ECS instance is in Zone B, and the Tair instance's primary node is in Zone A. The ECS instance must connect to the primary node across zones.
-This increases network latency and can affect instance performance and business operations.
+In this example, the application's ECS instance is in Zone B, and the Tair instance's master node is in Zone A. The ECS instance must connect to the master node across zones, which increases network latency and can affect instance performance and business operations.

-To optimize the cloud resource deployment, you can perform a primary/secondary switchover to swap the roles of the nodes.
-After the switchover, the node in Zone B becomes the primary node.
-Note that only the node's role changes.
-Its zone and ID remain the same.
-This allows the ECS instance and the database instance to connect within the same zone, which minimizes network latency.
+To optimize the deployment, perform a master/replica switchover to swap the node roles.
+After the switchover, the node in Zone B becomes the master node.
+Only the node's role changes; its zone and ID remain the same.
+This allows the ECS instance and the database instance to connect within the same zone, minimizing network latency.

 Impacts of a switchover